grazianomita/machine_learning_interpretability_papers/README.md

 # Model Interpretability
 This is a public collection of papers related to machine learning (ML) model interpretability.
 Someone might think that ML interpretability is a recent field: nothing more wrong!
 Throughout the history of machine learning, researchers have always proposed methods that are interpretable or can "explain things in human-understandable terms"!
 Unfortunately it is very hard to build an exhaustive list of works because many papers, especially the oldest ones, had not the word "interpretable/interpretability/explainability" in the title.
-Thus, the works reported here are just a small subset of what has been done in the field, and refers to sub-areas of model interpretability.
+Thus, the works reported here are just a small subset of what has been done in the field (and I personally read), and refers to sub-areas of model interpretability.

 ## Introduction to Model Interpretability